Dandelions: Essential for Honey Bee Pollinators

 Other Benefits of Dandelions

-People actually eat dandelions and have used them in traditional medicine for centuries.
-Leaves have lots of vitamins and minerals like A, C, and K, plus calcium, iron, and potassium.
+People actually eat dandelions and have used them in traditional medicine and herbalism for centuries.
+The leaves contain many vitamins and minerals, including A, C, and K, as well as calcium, iron, and potassium.

-You can eat dandelion leaves raw in salads or cook them like spinach.
+Dandelion leaves can be eaten raw in salads or cooked like spinach.
 They are rich in vitamins and minerals, making them a nutritious addition to salads or teas.

-Next time you see dandelions, think about leaving them.
+Next time you see dandelions, think about leaving them because they are edible.
 They are good for bees and people.
 Dandelions have benefits and are beautiful.

 Soil Health